- Career Prep

 Academic advisors may have some insight as well, so check with him/her.
 If you're currently in Undergraduate Studies, the Central Advising and Transfer Service is a wonderful resource for information and advice.

 Students shouldn't wait until senior year to think about careers!
 It's important to begin thinking about career plans as soon as they begin their career at UK.
 A large part of the college experience is finding out who you are and what you will be happy doing.
 The James W. Stuckert Career Center is available to help you through this process from the beginning to the end.
 Students may follow a timeline of appropriate activities to help!

 Volunteer to assist the Career Center expand their employer contacts by registering for a Wildcat CareerLink account.
 Post your jobs, mentor a student, register at a career fair, volunteer to critique resumes.
-Email firstname.lastname@example.org for more employer information.
+Email us for more employer information.

 First of all, be assured that this is not uncommon!
 Many students experience pressure and conflict in discussing their career concerns and possibilities with parents and other close family members and friends.
 Many feel pulled by wanting to earn the approval of people who are important to them and uphold family expectations and traditions, while at the same time are developmentally in a phase of life in which they need to learn assert their independence and "leave home" both physically and psychologically.
-For suggestions from a career counselor/parent who has navigated this terrain with her own three young adult children, view the Talking with Your Student about Careers, Diane Kohler, former Senior Associate Director, James W. Stuckert Career Center (PDF).
+For suggestions from a career counselor/parent who has navigated this terrain with her own three young adult children, view the Talking with Your Student about Careers, Diane Kohler, former Senior Associate Director, James W. Stuckert Career Center (PDF below).

 WARNING: Some Web sites to which these materials provide links for the convenience of users are not managed by the University of Kentucky.
-The University does not review, control, or take responsibility for the contents of those sites.
+The University does not review, control, or take responsibility for the content of those sites.